Bywater Bakeshop is Warren’s Newest Corner Bakery

 “It was definitely a pandemic baby,” says owner Katie Dickson.
 She had experimented with sourdough at home for fun, and decided it was time to bring their fresh-made version to the neighborhood.
 They quickly applied for an adaptation grant through Rhode Island Commerce and earned the funds to make it happen in December 2020.
 Dickson hired bakery consultant Kathryn Phelan to help scale up the bread business for their new bakery and she designated Sophie Short, who previously worked for New Harvest Coffee Roasters, to adapt their coffee program.
 They developed some fun lattes, including ginger masala and vanilla cardamom flavors, along with the usual espresso, cortados and cappuccino using beans from Little Wolf Coffee in Ipswich, Massachusetts.

 Already on Bywater’s staff as a line cook, Ben Hayes had previously worked at Ellie’s and had pastry arts experience perfecting laminated croissants and other treats.
 “We had a lot of great people come our way who had bread and pastry experience,” Dickson says.
 “It just clicked for me where I was like I would be such a fool to waste all of their talent and experience.”

-But they needed extra space and ovens to bring the Bakeshop to fruition, so they tapped into nearby Hope and Main for equipment and capacity.
-“Our Bywater kitchen is minuscule and we only have one little oven.
-When we make our Irish bread here, it’s one batch at a time.
-That would not work for the bakery,” Dickson says.
-“The whole Bakeshop is sourced out of Hope and Main.
-We’re there almost every day.
-They are fabulous to work with.”
-The breads are freshly baked using natural levain and a combination of locally milled white, wheat and rye flours from Ground Up stone-milled flours in Hadley, Massachusetts.
+They tapped into nearby Hope and Main for access to equipment and capacity.
+“Our Bywater kitchen has one little oven,” Dickson says.
+“The whole Bakeshop is sourced out of Hope and Main.”
+The breads are freshly baked using natural leaven and a combination of locally milled white, wheat and rye flours from Ground Up stone-milled flours in Hadley, Massachusetts.